Pablo Larrazábal: Professional career

-2022

 Larrazábal claimed his sixth European Tour victory in March at the MyGolfLife Open in South Africa.
 He beat Jordan Smith with a birdie at the second extra hole of a playoff after Adri Arnaus had been eliminated on the first playoff hole.
 A month later, at the ISPS Handa Championship in Spain, Larrazábal shot a final-round 62 to win by one shot ahead of Adrián Otaegui.
 It was his seventh European Tour win.

+In April, Larrazábal won his eighth European Tour title at the Korea Championship by two strokes ahead of Marcus Helligkilde.

+In May, he won the KLM Open in the Netherlands, winning by two shots over Adrián Otaegui.

+Personal life

+Larrazábal's older brother Alejandro won The Amateur Championship in 2002, with the teenage Pablo acting as caddy.
+Their Venezuelan father Gustavo and Catalan mother Elena both played golf to a high standard.

+Larrazábal is a lifelong friend of former FC Barcelona player Andrés Iniesta, having attended La Masia together when they were younger.

+Awards and honors

+In 2008, Larrazábal won the Sir Henry Cotton Rookie of the Year award.